Add To Favorites

 Start a new tradition that children in Switzerland really enjoy.
 Roll a Golden Birthday Ball and share good wishes with the birthday child!

 Here’s a Swiss way to say "Happy Birthday!"
 Children lay decorated fabric on the floor and sit around it.
 The birthday child rolls a Golden Ball to one person at a time.
 Each friend rolls the ball back to the birthday child while extending a greeting.
 After all wishes are given, the birthday cloth is put on the back of the birthday child’s chair.
-You can make the fabric and ball to use in your classroom.
+Students can make a fabric and ball to use in the classroom.

 Make the Golden Ball.
-Roll Crayola Model Magic into a ball.
+Students roll Crayola Model Magic into a ball.
 Air-dry it 24 hours.

-Cover your craft area with newspaper.
-Using gold Crayola Premier Tempera and a Crayola Brush, paint your ball.
+Cover the art area with recycled newspaper.
+Using gold Crayola Premier Tempera and a paintbrush, paint the ball.
 Air-dry it.
-Enjoy celebrating your new birthday tradition often!
+Enjoy celebrating the birthday tradition often!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step